 The Mineral Resource has been classified as a combination of Indicated and Inferred based on a number of factors such as the confidence in geology, mineralogy, grade continuity, consideration of the quality of the sampling and assay data and confidence in the grade estimation.
-Indicated resources include areas where the drilling approximates $30m \times 30m$ but does extend to $40m \times 40m$ in some areas.
+Indicated resources include areas where the drilling approximates 30m x 30m but does extend to 40m x 40m in some minor areas.
 This represents the majority of modelled massive or disseminated sulphide.
-Inferred resources include areas where the data density is consistently wider than a $30m \times 30m$ spacing which is typically the deeper areas of the deposit.
-The Mineral Resource classification for the massive and disseminated mineralisation is outlined below with the drilling intersections for reference.
+Inferred resources include areas where the data density is consistently greater than 30m x 30m spacing, typically around the periphery but in particular the northern and southern extension limits and deeper areas of the deposit.
+The Mineral Resource Classification for the Contact, HW and North sulphide domains are outlined below with the drilling intersections for reference.
+Green (2) = Indicated resources, Blue (3) = Inferred Resources and Grey (4) = Unclassified resources that have not been reported.

-Figure 8: WTS Classification for the Massive/Matrix Sulphide Mineralisation with Drillhole Intersections - Long Section View looking South-West
+Figure 8: Gillett Classification for the Contact Sulphide sub-domains with Drillhole Intersections - Long Section View looking West